capistrano/capistrano/documentation/advanced-features/validation-of-variables/index.markdown

 end
 ```

-Multiple validation can be assigned to a single key.
+Multiple validations can be assigned to a single key.
 Validations will be executed in the order of registration.